mattermost/docs/source/guides/branding.rst

 Exception: Please don’t use the name “matterbot”, as that is an internal service under development.

-When there are multiple open source projects for similar Mattermost integrations we ask our community to include the owner of the repo, for example:
+When there are multiple open source projects for similar Mattermost integrations, we ask our community to include the owner of the repo, for example:

 - `Hubot Adapter for Mattermost by Heitor Lessa <https://github.com/renanvicente/hubot-mattermost>`__
 - `Hubot Adapter for Mattermost by Andy Lo-A-Foe <https://github.com/loafoe/hubot-matteruser>`__